-E. S. Russell, commenting on descriptions such as those of the the potter wasp in Scene 1 and the chaffinches in Scene 2 of the chapter, “Scenes of Life”, noted the narrative connectedness of the events: “Behaviour is often part of a long-range cycle of events, in which one action prepares for and leads on to the next until the end term is reached.
+E. S. Russell, commenting on descriptions such as those of the chaffinch in Box 2.1, noted the narrative connectedness of the events: “Behaviour is often part of a long-range cycle of events, in which one action prepares for and leads on to the next until the end term is reached.
 Each stage in the chain or cycle is unintelligible to us except in its relation to what has gone before, and, more particularly, to what is yet to come.
 Such cycles have a temporal unity …” (Russell 1938, pp. 7-8).
 Present significances are interwoven with and inseparable from the tapestry of past events and their meanings.
 And future developments, along with whatever new and unpredictable elements they bring, are a continued, improvisational elaboration of the same tapestry of meaning.

 In other words, the “end” being approached in an organism’s story is not some particular, discrete accomplishment, distinct from the means of getting there, but rather the wholeness and perfection of the entire narrative movement from “here” to “there”.
 Assessing this end is much the same as if we were assessing the meaning of a novel: knowing the ending in isolation would have little significance compared to knowing the larger story of which it is part.

 I offer no specific hypotheses to explain the existence of intentional agency and story narration.
 I only note that the fact of the narrative is immediately demonstrable in every organism.
 There may be huge differences in the nature of the stories that can be told by different sorts of organism, but from the molecular level on up there are always elements of story that we do not find in inanimate things.
 The narrative of goal-oriented activities undertaken and accomplished is there to be seen, and is characterized as such, if only inadvertently, in every paragraph of biological description.